thanhhoa28/northwind-sales-analysis/README.md

 - Shipping and operational costs vary across suppliers and regions, directly affecting profitability.
 - Supplier and logistics performance plays a critical role in maintaining service efficiency.
 - A small number of orders remain unfulfilled, indicating minor inefficiencies in order fulfillment processes.
+- In some regions, shipping costs significantly reduce profit margins, even when revenue is high.

 Business implication:
 - Optimize supplier selection and logistics to reduce operational costs.